postelniql/Neithlin/README.md

 ### To get started

-- Make sure you have pnpm installed locally and use node 16.14 or higher
-- install deps by running
+Make sure you have pnpm installed locally and use node 16.14 or higher Install deps by running

 ```
 pnpm install
 ```

-- run script with
+Run server with

 ```
 pnpm start
 ```

+Go to [localhost:8080](localhost:8080) to see results

-- run automatic tests with
+Run automatic tests with

 ```
 pnpm test